chrisdev/wagtail-cookiecutter-foundation/README.rst

 App Modules
 ^^^^^^^^^^^^
 We provide a comprehensive suite of apps to use for building your site.
-We take  a modular approach so that can pick and choose the functionality you want to include.
+We take  a modular approach so that you can pick and choose the functionality you want to include.
 We provide separate modules for:

     - ``pages`` - Different kinds of pages including, Homepage, Standard Pages,